SecureIdentityAlliance/osia/src/doc/functional/_dataaccess.rst

     Evaluate expressions on person attributes.
 This service is used to evaluate simple expressions on person's attributes without exposing private data
+    The implementation can use a simple comparison or a more advanced technique (for example: phonetic comparison for names)

     **Authorization**: :todo:`To be defined`